 According to the University of Maryland Medical Center:

 A few studies suggest that brewer’s yeast may help lower LDL (“bad”) cholesterol levels in the blood and raise HDL (“good”) cholesterol levels.
 Researchers aren’t sure whether that is due to the chromium in brewer’s yeast or another substance, and not all studies have found positive results.

-1 to 2 tablespoons per day, added to food or dissolved in water, is the recommended dosage.
-Though tablets are available, the powdered form appears to be the choice for most people.
+The recommended dosage is 1 to 2 tablespoons per day, added to food or dissolved in water.
+Although tablets are available, the powdered form appears to be the choice for most people.
 This could be in part because a “serving size” of 500mg tablets of brewer’s yeast is typically 8 tablets.
 Taking 8 to 16 tablets a day may not be desirable for some people.

 Bitter Taste and Beer Smell

 Brewer’s yeast has a bitter taste, so mixing it with food or drink may not be palatable for everyone.
 If you wish to use the powdered form, you may want to mix it with something with a strong flavor to offset the bitter taste.
 Some manufacturers offer “debittered” brewer’s yeast which reduces the bitterness, but this may also remove some nutritional value.
 There is also a beer smell to brewer’s yeast which may be unpleasant to some people.
 For those unable to handle the bitter taste or beer smell, tablets may be preferable.

 Brewer’s yeast can easily be found online and in health shops.
 Most brands only cost about $10 to $20.
 We checked at a local GNC, and found both powder and 500 mg tablets on the shelf.

 Aside from the potential of lowering cholesterol, brewer’s yeast has been used and studied for the following purposes:

 - Diabetes – The chromium in brewer’s yeast may lower blood sugar levels which improves glucose tolerance, reducing insulin requirements.